mahesh-11102/Tech-Dynamos-StresLiv-Android-App-using-java/README.md

  ### What you do when you feel stressed ❓

- - I will definitely will share my thoughts and feeling to my beloved ones to relief my stress.
+ - I will definitely will share my thoughts and feeling to my beloved ones to relieve my stress.
  - well, I will read a book/blog.
  - Umm..
 I will meditate for a while so that I can control my emotions.
  - I will listen to the music.

  The above answers might be your one of the solution you guys may do.
 So, what if I say our App consists all of this ??
  Yes, You read it right !!
 Sounds interesting Isn't it 🤩

 ## What's StresLiv ❔
  - We have seen our beloved ones going through stressful moments once in their life, we don't know when this `stress` is converted into `Depression` and they might take some irreversible steps, So our team came with an idea to make the user feel releive/ distress, while using our app.